 John R. Neff joined the faculty at the University of Mississippi in 1999.
 With a research focus in Civil War memory, he was delighted to be invited to participate in the placing of a monument to the Eleventh Mississippi Infantry Regiment at Gettysburg National Military Park in 2000.
 His first book, Honoring the Civil War Dead: Commemoration and the Problem of Reconciliation, appeared in 2005 from the University Press of Kansas.
 That year, he was also named the College of Liberal Arts Teacher of the Year, and in 2009 he received the Elsie B. Hood Outstanding Teacher Award.
 He is currently at work on research into the legacy of the Civil War in Chicago, a project tentatively entitled City of Memory.

-The Center is delighted to announce the addition of April Holm to the faculty of the University of Missisisppi's Department of History.
 Dr. Holm is a historian of the United States in the Civil War era, with a particular focus on the border states, sectionalism, and religion.
 Her work concerns the intersection of the moral and religious with the political.
 She is currently revising her dissertation, “A Kingdom Divided: Border Evangelicals in the Civil War Era.”
 Dr. Holm received her Ph.D. from Columbia University in 2010 and spent a year as a Schwartz Postdoctoral Fellow at the New School and The New-York Historical Society.
+She joined the faculty of the University of Mississippi in 2011.

 Our Advisory Board